veggiespam/ImageLocationScanner/README.md

 3. make

 That will build the Burp plug-in.
-The ZAP plug-in is not yet in the repo and needs eclipse to build.
+The ZAP plug-in is not yet in the GitHub repo and needs Eclipse to build.

-Keywords: Infosec, Burp, ZAP, Audit, Information Exposure
+Keywords: Infosec, Burp, ZAP, Audit, Information Exposure, Vulnerability

 <!--
 vim: sw=4 tw=72 spell